nikhathfirdose1/Microblogging-Platform/README.md

 ## 🎯 Learning Goals

-- Build event-driven systems with Kafka
+- Build Kafka-based real-time pipelines
-- Use Docker Compose to orchestrate microservices
+- Use Docker Compose to orchestrate services
-- Understand producer-consumer workflows
+- Understand producer-consumer messaging systems
-- Develop and expose APIs using FastAPI
+- Build RESTful APIs with Flask for microservices

 ---

 ## 📄 License

-This project is for educational and demonstration purposes only.
+This project is intended for educational and demonstration purposes only.